Ravenala madagascariensis (Traveller's Palm) Care Indoors; Watering, Propagation, Problems

 Light Requirements

 Traveller's Palm grows best under bright light with at least 6-8 hours of direct sunshine.
-If the plant does not get adequate light, it will grow slowly.
+If the plant does not get adequate light, it will grow slowly and the leaves may become leggy and weak.
 Therefore, place the plant next to a very bright window or a brightly lit place.

-Outdoors, Traveller's Tree can be grown under direct sunlight but it needs to be protected from too hot sunshine.
+Outdoors, Ravenala madagascariensis can be grown under direct sunlight but it needs to be protected from too hot sunshine.
 Do not expose the plant to direct sunlight before acclimating it as it can lead to sunburn marks (brown leaf spots).
-It is one of the best sun-loving plants for a sunny spot.
+It is among sun-loving plants for a sunny spot.

-Traveller's Palm prefers an average warmth of 18-290C with a minimum of 130C.
-Keep it away from drafts like air vents, radiators, heaters, windy doors and windows among others.
+Ravenala madagascariensis prefers a warmth of 18-290C with a minimum of 130C.
+Keep it away from sources of drafts like air vents, radiators, heaters, windy doors and windows among others, to prevent sudden temperature changes which can lead to reduced growth, wilting, drooping, yellowing and death of the plant.

-Traveller's Palm requires a humidity of 60-70% to thrive.
-Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity as low humidity will result in brown, crispy leaf tips and edges.
+Traveller's Palm needs a humidity of 60-70% to thrive.
+Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity as low humidity will result in brown, crispy leaf tips and edges.
+Maintain proper air circulation to reduce fungal diseases.

 Occasionally, clean the leaves by damp-wiping with a soft cloth to get rid of dust to ensure adequate surface area for light absorption and also minimize pests infestation.